hulvdan/cookier/TASKS_HULVDAN.md

-  (through custom element attached to parent of frame) x reset weapons shooting times & cooldowns upon starting a new wave x finishing wave damages enemies to death + the don't drop pickupables

-* fix melee weapon flying away from the screen
+  (through custom element attached to parent of frame) x reset weapons shooting times & cooldowns upon starting a new wave x finishing wave damages enemies to death + the don't drop pickupables x fix melee weapons flying outside the world at the end of the wave

 * wave completed: animation with mobs dying
 * wave completed: not picked up coins fly to
 * wave completed: not picked up coins drop during the next wave with x2 value